History of Zambia

-The history of Zambia experienced many stages from colonization to independence from Britain on October 24, 1964.
+The history of Zambia experienced many stages from colonisation to independence from Britain on 24 October 1964.

 Northern Rhodesia became a British sphere of influence in the present-day region of Zambia in 1888, and was officially proclaimed a British protectorate in 1924.
 After many years of suggested mergers, Southern Rhodesia, Northern Rhodesia, and Nyasaland were merged into the British Federation of Rhodesia and Nyasaland.

-By 1960, British Prime Minister, Harold Macmillan, declared that the age of colonial rule in Africa was ending.
-Finally, in December 1963, the federation was dissolved, and the Republic of Zambia was formed out of Northern Rhodesia on October 24, 1964.
+In 1960, the British prime minister, Harold Macmillan, declared that the age of colonial rule in Africa was ending.
+Finally, in December 1963, the federation was dissolved, and the Republic of Zambia was formed out of Northern Rhodesia on 23 October 1964.

-History

 Prehistoric era

 Archaeological excavation work on the Zambezi Valley and Kalambo Falls show a succession of human cultures.
 In particular, ancient camping site tools near the Kalambo Falls have been radiocarbon dated to more than 36,000 years ago.

 The fossil skull remains of Broken Hill Man, dated between 300,000 and 125,000 years BC, further shows that the area was inhabited by early humans.